I’ve never been a feminist but decided to go to women in tech.

 73% of businesses in Europe have one woman in a senior management role and 27% of businesses senior roles are held by women [catalyst].

-This is awesome and let’s bring this to the next level and empower ourselves.
+We’ve made some great strides, so let’s bring this to the next level and empower ourselves.

 There is beauty in risk!
 This is driving our daily lives, it’s tapping into our primary survival instinct.
 Use the sense of urgency to create change.
 Step out of your comfort zone and take that awesome opportunity.